From: Kingdom Concepts,

 To choose to ignore God and to conduct our own life apart from God is unrighteousness.
 To choose to submit to God’s will in all three areas of our personality and life is righteousness in the sight of God.

 What is righteous behavior in the believer, from the Lord’s viewpoint?

-First, to think, speak, and act in an honest, upright, straightforward, truthful attitude before God and man.
+- To think, speak, and act in an honest, upright, straightforward, truthful attitude before God and man.

-Second, to treat other people in a kindly, forgiving manner.
+- To treat other people in a kindly, forgiving manner.

-Third, to choose to look to God and submit to His will in obtaining material security, in seeking joy and happiness, and in attempting to enlarge our realm of influence and accomplish something enduring and worthwhile in life.
+- To choose to look to God and submit to His will in obtaining material security, in seeking joy and happiness, and in attempting to enlarge our realm of influence and accomplish something enduring and worthwhile in life.

 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
 (Matthew 6:33)

 The purpose of God under both the old covenant and the new covenant is to create people who make their decisions according to God’s will.
 He is bringing forth such people for the world to behold by creating Christ in every aspect of their personality.
 This is what salvation is!

 Death rather than life comes by the Law of Moses because of our sinful nature.
 The Law is the Divine agent to bring us to Christ.